-Distribution System Recommended Summary Options The current water sources have adequate supply to cater for the medium and longer term future water requirements.
-The following sources are identified as potential sources to augment the water supply (In order of priority and implementation sequence): Betty's Bay, Continue with the implementation of the WC/WDM Strategy and measures.
-Rooi Els and Groundwater development in the TMG Aquifer.
-Pringle Bay Raising of Buffels River dam wall Abstraction from the Palmiet River Abstraction from the Rooi Els River The current water sources have adequate supply to cater for the medium and longer term future water requirements.
-The following sources are identified as potential sources to augment the water supply in the future if required (In order of priority and implementation sequence): Kleinmond Continue with the implementation of the WC/WDM Strategy and measures.
+Distribution System Recommended Summary Options Betty's Bay, Rooi Els and Pringle Bay The current water sources have adequate supply to cater for the medium and longer term future water requirements.
+The following sources are identified as potential sources to augment the water supply (In order of priority and implementation sequence): Continue with the implementation of the WC/WDM Strategy and measures.
+Groundwater development in the TMG Aquifer.
+Raising of Buffels River dam wall Abstraction from the Palmiet River Abstraction from the Rooi Els River Kleinmond The current water sources have adequate supply to cater for the medium and longer term future water requirements.
+The following sources are identified as potential sources to augment the water supply in the future if required (In order of priority and implementation sequence): Continue with the implementation of the WC/WDM Strategy and measures.
 Increase allocation from the Palmiet River, when required.
 Regional scheme with Overberg Water for possible bulk supply from the Theewaterskloof Dam.
+Hermanus Regional scheme with Overberg Water for possible bulk supply non-the Theewater skill balk.
 Hermanus will experience a shortfall by 2030 in water supply under all growth scenarios.
-This will increase to 2.874 million m 3 /a by 2040 under the low-growth scenario and to 8.632 million m 3 /a under the high-growth scenario.
+This will increase to 2.874 million m/a by 2040 under the low-growth scenario and to 8.632 million m/a under the high-growth scenario.
 The following sources are identified as potential sources to augment the water supply in the future if required (In order of priority and implementation sequence): Full implementation of the WC/WDM Strategy and measures.
-Hermanus Develop groundwater to its full potential (Licenced volumes).
+Develop groundwater to its full potential (Licenced volumes).
 Regional scheme with Overberg Water for possible bulk supply from the Theewaterskloof Dam or the Palmiet River.
 Direct and indirect potable water re-use.
 Desalination of seawater.
 Stanford The current water sources have adequate supply to cater for the medium and longer term future water requirements, if the Municipality continues with the full implementation of their WC/WDM Strategy.
-The following sources are identified as potential sources to augment the water supply in the future (In order of priority and implementation sequence): Continue with the implementation of the WC/WDM Strategy and measures.
+The following sources are identified as potential sources to augment the water supply in the future (In order or priority and implementation sequence): Continue with the implementation of the WC/WDM Strategy and measures.